-- Outsourcing can lead to a more efficient and higher quality education.
+- Outsourcing can lead to more efficient and higher quality education.

-- A competitive market usually means higher quality of product and service.
+- A competitive market usually means a higher quality of product and service.

 - There are cost savings between hiring additional faculty and outsourcing teaching services.

-- Profit-making industries present conflict of interest with public goals of colleges.
+- Profit-making industries present a conflict of interest with the public goals of colleges.

-- There is lack of control by faculty over curriculum and course design.
+- There is a lack of control by faculty over curriculum and course design.